 Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

-Wednesday's contest between the No. 6 Baylor Bears (12-0) and the No. 23 TCU Horned Frogs (14-0) at Foster Pavilion has a projected final score of 73-64 based on our computer prediction, with a favored Baylor squad securing the victory.
-Tipoff is at 8:00 PM ET on January 3.
+Wednesday's contest features the No. 6 Baylor Bears (12-0) and the No. 23 TCU Horned Frogs (14-0) clashing at Foster Pavilion (on January 3) at 8:00 PM ET.
+This matchup, according to our computer prediction, will result in a 73-64 win for Baylor.

-The Bears are coming off of an 85-79 victory over Texas in their most recent outing on Saturday.
+The Bears are coming off of an 85-79 win against Texas in their most recent game on Saturday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!